Rain regime segmentation of Sentinel-1 observation learning from NEXRAD collocations with Convolution Neural Networks: Results and discussion

 \section{Results and discussion}

-Table \ref{tab:architecture_comparison} compares the binary Koch filters, the fine-tuned multi-label Koch filters, and the U-Net architectures for binary segmentation (for different precipitation thresholds) and multi-class segmentation.
-The binary Koch filter performs worse on the binary F1 score at each precipitation threshold than do both the fine-tuned Koch filter and the U-Net architecture.
-The best binary segmentation is obtained at 200 m/px for each method, and the U-Net architecture outperforms both variants of the Koch filter.
-Great variability is observed in the results and can be explained by the difference in the number of parameters (24 for the finely tuned Koch filter and over 3 000 000 for the U-Net model).
+Table \ref{tab:architecture_comparison} compares the binary Koch's filters, the fine-tuned multi-label Koch's filters, and the U-Net architectures for binary segmentation (for different precipitation thresholds) and multi-class segmentation.
+The binary Koch's filters performs worse on the binary F$_1$-score at each precipitation threshold than do both the fine-tuned Koch's filters and the U-Net architecture.
+The best binary segmentation is obtained at 200 m/px for each method, and the U-Net architecture outperforms both variants of the Koch's filters.
+Great variability is observed in the results and can be explained by the difference in the number of parameters (24 for the finely tuned Koch's filters and over 3M for the U-Net model).

-As the multi-class F1 score is not only influenced by its ability to detect precipitation but also by its ability to distinguish the severity of precipitation, it indicates higher performance at 400 m/px.
+As the multi-class F$_1$-score is not only influenced by its ability to detect precipitation but also by its ability to distinguish the severity of precipitation, it indicates higher performance at 400 m/px.
 Interestingly, this is also the best resolution obtained by \cite{rs13163155}, although the results were computed on a different data set.
 This leads one to believe that the increase in resolution, while giving more accurate information, is counterbalanced by the decrease in contextual information.
-Since the architecture of the network does not change, the receptive field is the same if measured in pixels, but is reduced if we consider the area covered in km² .
-The Koch filters are less affected by the change of context because their effective field is defined by the low pass filters they use as input.
+Since the architecture of the network does not change, the receptive field is the same if measured in pixels, but is reduced if we consider the area covered in km².
+The Koch's filters are less affected by the change of context because their effective field is defined by the low pass filters they use as input.

-The confusion matrices, shown in Figure \ref{fig:confusion}, indicate that the U-Net architecture (right) is more accurate than the fine-tuned Koch filters (left) for each threshold (11.9\% vs. 31.0\%, 10.6\% vs. 26.2\%, and 29.6\% vs. 70.5\% for the 1, 3, and 10 mm/h thresholds, respectively).
-However, 31\% of the [3, 10] mm/h class ramains unrecognized by the model as being rain.
-A large standard deviation in the confusion matrix indicates instability in the training.
-The U-Net performs particularly well in detecting heavy rainfall, as 93.7\% of rainfall above 10 mm/h was predicted to be above 3 mm/h.
-The refined Koch filter only achieved 64.4\%.
-Without the manual registration (center), the deep learning model was still able to differentiate rainfall from rain-free areas, but failed to assign a rainfall class.
+The confusion matrices, shown in Figure \ref{fig:confusion}, indicate that the U-Net architecture (bottom) is more accurate than the fine-tuned Koch's filters (left) for each threshold (11.9\% vs. 31.0\%, 10.6\% vs. 26.2\%, and 29.6\% vs. 70.5\% for the 24.7, 31.5, and 38.8 dBZ thresholds, respectively).
+However, 31\% of the [31.5, 38.8[ dBZ class remains unrecognized by the model as being rain.
+The U-Net performs particularly well in detecting heavy rainfall, as 93.7\% of rainfall above 38.8 dBZ was predicted to be above 31.5 dBZ.
+The refined Koch's filters only achieved 64.4\%.